smartprocure/contexture-docs/getting-started/connecting.md

 })
 ```

-Once we have the schemas set, we can create our `runSearch` function.
+Once we have the schemas set, we can create our `search` function.
 For this purpose, we will be calling `Contexture` with just one
 object.
 This object will have the `schemas`, and the `providers`.
 The
 providers will host just one key/value, the one specific for